Mass Spectrometry & Spectroscopy

 Usually sold by the gram, saffron is one of the rarest and most expensive spices in the world.
 This naturally makes it a target for economically motivated food fraud.
 In Europe, Next-Generation Sequencing (NGS) is being used to create transparency and accountability in the saffron market.
 The advanced DNA analysis technique has allowed forensic food analysts to verify a wide range of plant species, including saffron derived from the Crocus sativus flower.
 Most laboratories use Polymerase Chain Reaction (PCR) technology to amplify DNA samples.
 This technique is also widely used in medical cannabis laboratories to identify microorganisms and mycotoxins.

 From identifying fraudulently labelled meat products to detecting adulterants like sucrose syrup in honey, foodomics plays a critical role in the right against food fraud.
 Find out more in our in-depth review, ‘A Complete Guide to Food Fraud & Foodomics’.
+Or read 'Accurate Testing Keeps Farm Animals Healthy' to discover the importance of testing on animals at the very start of the food production chain.

 View all digital editions